Sony XBR-55X850B 4K Ultra HD 120Hz 3D LED TV Review

 Note: The 950B has full-array LED backlighting with local dimming.
 While the 900B has edge LED backlighting with local dimming (same as 850B).

 Due to the technology differences, the 850B images do not provide the same brightness, contrast and black levels as the 950B and 900B displays.
 For example, the 950B’s picture is brighter, sharper and more transparent.
-Picture detail is also better and more refined.
+The picture detail is also better and more refined.

 The XBR850B is loaded with many useful features, and its picture quality should satisfy most any consumer looking for a great performing 4K Ultra HD display.
 For the record, I could personally live happily with this television in my home.
 Highly recommend.